How much can a surrogate earn?

 For health reasons, this pregnancy will have to be Christina’s last.
 Ending her surrogacy journey with a couple she feels she can depend on for an ongoing friendship makes the experience all the more meaningful.

 Wondering where that six-figure price estimate comes from?
-Surrogacy is a complicated process, with various medical, legal, and emotional factors to consider.
+The surrogacy process can be complicated, with various medical, legal, and emotional factors to consider.
 Here’s how the cost breaks down.

 - $13,000-15,000: Health insurance and healthcare.
 The intended parents cover their surrogate’s medical expenses, which means taking out a special health insurance policy and handling out-of-pocket costs.